Shopify Free Trial (2023) — 90 Days Version / Dropshipping Starter Kit

 The Shopify dropshipping trial (starter kit)

-The starter kit lets you avail of the regular Shopify three-day trial and the $1 per month offer, but also gives you access to a wide range of additional dropshipping resources that are designed to help you kickstart a dropshipping business in the most effective way possible.
+The dropshipping starter kit lets you avail of the regular Shopify three-day trial and the $1 per month offer, but also gives you access to a wide range of additional dropshipping resources that are designed to help you kickstart a dropshipping business in the most effective way possible.

 Shopify’s dropshipping starter kit gives you access to a wide range of free dropshipping resources